manab-kb/EVCS-Placement/README.md

 # EVCS Placement
-A repository containing code for optimal placements of Electric Vehicle Charging Stations (EVCS) - with a geographical focus on Ireland : TCD MAI Project.
+A repository containing code for optimal placements of Electric Vehicle Charging Stations (EVCS) - with a geographical focus on Ireland.

 # Contributing to EVCS Placement
 Hello and welcome!
 We are so glad that you are interested in contributing to EVCS-Placement!